Bling Ring: Lee

 Alleged ringleader Lee was sentenced on October 26, 2011.
 She had pleaded no contest to the burglary of over $25,000 worth of valuables from Audrina Patridge's home.
 Judge Larry Fidler dismissed a charge of conspiracy to commit burglary as well as two counts filed against her for receiving stolen property.
 He had also previously dismissed charges against her involving the Lohan burglary.
 Lee was sentenced to four years in prison.

-Lee's prison coach, Wendy Feldman, was quoted as saying, "She has taken full responsibility for her actions.
-Her attitude is that she is very much ready to go to prison and face the consequences."
-Regarding the role Lee played in the burglaries, Feldman went on to state, "To be honest, Rachel has a learning disability, she doesn't have a particularly high IQ, and I find it hard to think she could have been the one to instigate the whole thing."

 While serving time, Lee participated in a disaster relief training program called Fire Camp.
-In March 2013, after having served 1 year and 4 months, she was released on parole.
+In March 2013, after having served one year and four months, she was released on parole.

 Tamayo

 On October 19, 2012, after pleading no contest to having burgled Lindsay Lohan's house, Diana Tamayo was sentenced to three years of probation, as well as 60 days of community service.
 If convicted at trial, she would have faced up to six years in prison.
 Her lawyer claimed she had admitted to police that she broke in after they threatened her family with "immigration consequences."
-She is reportedly pursuing a career in fitness and nutrition, and has credited her found relationship with God that turned her life around.
+She is reportedly pursuing a career in fitness and nutrition, and has credited God for turning her life around.